2012 European Program Director

 Celeste Weary, Head Director

 As a junior in high school, Celeste’s eyes were opened when she studied abroad with SPI in Cadiz, Spain.
 She knew that her study abroad days were far from over and that she would continue studying Spanish in college.
 While earning her degrees in Advertising/Public Relations and Spanish at Texas Christian University, she spent a summer studying at the University of Guanajuato in Mexico, and soon after returned to Spain for six months.
-In Madrid she participated in a Spanish language and international business program at the University Carlos III, also completing an internship with Language Teaching Services and traveling to many other countries during her free time.
+In Madrid she participated in a Spanish language and international business program at the University Carlos III, while also completing an internship with Language Teaching Services and traveling to many other countries during her free time.
 Celeste says there is nothing she is more passionate about than travel and language immersion.
 She has been a member of the SPI team for over 3 years, helping parents and students through every step of the study abroad experience.

 Yaye Baena, Head Director